corrode/corrode.github.io/content/blog/paradigms/index.md

 type Predicate = dyn Fn(&Path) -> bool;
 ```

 You might be surprised to see a `dyn` here.
-In Rust, no two closures, even if identical, have the same type!

-> A closure expression produces a closure value with a unique, anonymous type
-> that cannot be written out. - [The Rust Reference](https://doc.rust-lang.org/reference/types/closure.html)
+The [Rust Reference](https://doc.rust-lang.org/reference/types/closure.html) says each closure has its own anonymous type.
+Even two identical closures have different types.

-To accommodate this in a collection like a Vec, we use a trait object with
+To store several closures in one `Vec`, we use a trait object with dynamic dispatch.
+Boxing each closure gives us a `Box<Predicate>` (`Box<dyn Fn(&Path) -> bool>`), so different closure types can live in the same collection.
-*dynamic dispatch*.
-By 'boxing' these closures, we create a `Box<Predicate>`
-(essentially `Box<dyn Fn(&Path) -> bool>`), which allows us to store different
-predicate closures in the same `Vec` despite their unique types.

 #### Adding Filters

-In functional programming, we leveraged the power of iterators and closures to
-filter files.
-In the imperative style, we directly manipulated vectors with
-loops and conditions.
-The FileFilter, however, abstracts these details away.
+Earlier versions exposed the filtering loop directly. `FileFilter` hides that detail behind a small API.

 Consider the `add_filter` method: